Style and Accuracy

 Words in Style

-I have a strong language background, and I like to say that I specialise in good writing.
+I have a strong linguistic background, and I like to say that I specialise in producing impeccable copy in my native language.
 My commitment to style and accuracy can be seen in an article published in the ITI Bulletin describing my meticulous quality-assurance workflow, consisting of four steps involving draft translation, review, editing and proofreading.

 Even though I have a clear professional focus, I do accept work in other areas for which I feel qualified.
-For instance, in 2008 and 2009, I translated news articles on geopolitical affairs for a demanding client.
-The job was carried out on a daily- and short-turnaround basis and involved not only translation, but also double-checking the original information to make sure any articles to be published were 100% accurate.
+For instance, in 2008 and 2009, I translated news articles on geopolitical affairs that involved not only translation, but also double-checking the original information to make sure any articles to be published were 100% accurate.
+In early 2016, I was responsible for translating almost a dozen training modules for law enforcement officers in a highly demanding and time-sensitive project.

 In late 2010 and early 2011, I coordinated the localisation efforts of a hugely popular social game, a job that entailed plenty of creative thinking in order to make sure the game would be as successful in Brazil as it had been in other markets.

 Language-wise, I am a Brazilian Portuguese native speaker, and I translate exclusively into my native language.
-My source languages are English and Spanish.
+My source languages are English, Spanish and Italian.
 If you need football translations involving other language pairs, please contact me, and I'll be glad to refer you to a qualified colleague.

 Get in Touch

 I'm currently based in Brazil, but I spend several weeks per year in different locations due to on-site work or when participating in conferences or events.
-You may check my news section to see where I've been or am going to be.
+You may check my news section to see where I have been or am going to be.

 You can always contact me by e-mail or Skype.
-For very urgent matters, you may phone me at +55 51 85750510 during working hours.
+For very urgent matters, you may phone me at +55 51 985750510 during office hours.